abinit/abinit/doc/tutorial/gwr1.md

 you will notice that we are using norm-conserving (NC) pseudos taken from the standard scalar-relativistic table of the [PseudoDojo](https://www.pseudo-dojo.org/).

+!!! important

     For GW calculations, we strongly recommend using NC pseudos from the **stringent table** as these pseudos have closed-shells treated as valence states.
     This is important for a correct description of the matrix elements of the exchange part of the self-energy that are rather sensitive to the overlap between the wavefunctions [[cite:Setten2018]].
     In the special case of silicon, there is no difference between the standard version and the stringent version of the pseudo, but if we consider e.g. Ga, you will notice that the stringent version includes all the 3spd states in valence besides the outermost 4sp electrons whereas the standard pseudo for Ga designed for GS calculations includes only the 3d states.
     Since we are using scalar-relativistic (SR) pseudos, it is not possible to treat spin-orbit coupling (SOC) and [[nspinor]] must be set to 1 (default value).
     To include SOC with NC, one should use fully-relativistic (FR) pseudos, use [[nspinor]] 2 in all the input files and then set the appropriate value of [[nspden]] to 4 or 1 depending on whether the system is magnetic or not.

     For efficiency reasons, these examples use underconverged parameters: the cutoff energy [[ecut]] is set to XXX that is slightly smaller than the recommended value reported in the PseudoDojo table

 <!--
 One final comment on MPI parallelism: